-The solutions developed in the H2020 POINT and RIFE project have been further developed into a service-based architecture (SBA) platform with full ETSI NFV compliant orchestration of control and user plane services.
+During my time at InterDigital Europe in London, I developed initial solutions in the H2020 POINT and RIFE project that have then been further developed into a service-based architecture (SBA) platform with full ETSI NFV compliant orchestration of control and user plane services.
 In the H2020 FLAME project, we embed this platform into a future media internet delivery platform, together with advanced monitoring and control capabilities developed by IT Innovation.
 Trials and showcase efforts aim at developing use cases on future media delivery with user-facing delivery in smart city environments deployed in Bristol and Barcelona.
 We also deploy the platform in the UK-funded 5G Smart Tourism project with a final delivery planned for March 2019.
 The technologies developed for this platform are disseminated into standard organisations such as the IETF or 3GPP.

 Architectures and Technologies for the Future Internet